legel/dream-gallery/README.md

-## The Dream Gallery
+## Dream Gallery

 ### Inspiration
 What happens when Mona Lisa meets a Starry Night?
-Or when Salvador Dali's world collides with The Scream?
-We used a computer vision library called  [DeepDream](http://googleresearch.blogspot.com/2015/06/inceptionism-going-deeper-into-neural.html) to imagine wonderful new fusions of art.
+We used a computer vision library called  [DeepDream](http://googleresearch.blogspot.com/2015/06/inceptionism-going-deeper-into-neural.html) to make wonderful new fusions of art.
 To present these *dreams* we developed an interactive and immersive virtual reality art gallery.

 ### How it works
 <p style="text-align: center;"><span style="font-family:georgia,serif"><img alt="" src="https://raw.githubusercontent.com/legel/dream-gallery/master/dreams/transformed/leonardo_davinci_1-van_gogh_14.jpg" /></span></p>